croedel/PiInfotainment/README.md

 Some config options you might want to have a special look on:

 ### Digital picture frame
-Quite obviously, you need to configure where to find your photos:
+Quite obviously, you need to configure where to find your photos.
+This can be a local drive or a mounted drive e.g. from your NAS.

 ```
 PIC_DIR     # directory where to find the pictures